zimmermannlowbrass/the-new-west-taghkanic-website/README.md

 Get - grab the initial API
+check

-Patch - change a part of the menu item (ingrediant) Post - Add a new item
+Patch - change a part of the menu item (ingrediant) check

+Post - Add a new item
 Delete - Get rid of a menu item